cocos/cocos-docs/en/components/audiosource.md

 #### Questions about autoplay

-Some mobile browsers or WebViews do not allow auto-playing of audio and users need to play the audio manually in a touch event.
+Some mobile browsers or **WebView** do not allow auto-playing of audio and users need to play the audio manually in a touch event.

 ```js
 cc.Class({